linhhd1kt/TheMovieDBSwift/Extension/README.md

 ## License

-JinjerKit is available under the MIT license.
+Extension is available under the MIT license.
 See the LICENSE file for more info.